jessxec/Ribbit-443/README.md

 # Ribbit: A Language Visualization App

-Ribbit is a language learning app designed to help users improve their pronunciation through **pitch contour visualization** and **real-time feedback**.
-The app leverages  speech recognition techniques, user-friendly visualizations, and a gamified learning experience to make language acquisition engaging and effective.
+Ribbit is a language learning app designed to help users improve their pronunciation through **pitch contour visualization** and **dynamic feedback**.
+The app leverages  speech recognition techniques, user-friendly visualizations, and a gamified learning experience to make learning Chinese engaging and effective.

+Contributors: Jessie Chen, Tracy Yang, Jack Sun, Jorge Urias

+---
+# Users
+Ribbit targets English-speaking learners of Chinese who are focused on improving their pronunciation rather than for users who are new to Chinese.
+These users likely already have a foundational understanding of Chinese vocabulary and grammar but struggle with mastering the tonal system and the subtleties of proper pronunciation.
+Ribbit addresses their needs by providing tailored practice with tones and intonation through English-based explanations and analogies.
+Our app is designed for motivated learners who seek to refine their spoken Chinese for effective communication, whether for personal, academic, or professional goals.

 ---